wilsontelab/svx-mdi-tools/pipelines/wgaSeq/README.md

 ## wgaSeq: Whole Genome Amplification Sequencing

-**wgaSeq** takes the output of low-depth, next-generation sequencing as applied to single-cell whole genome amplification (WGA).
+**wgaSeq** takes the output of low-depth, next-generation sequencing as applied to single-cell, whole-genome amplification (WGA).
 Reads are trimmed, merged, and aligned to the reference genome and counts are made in fixed-width bins.